garden-io/garden/docs/reference/commands.md

 Runs all or specified tests defined in the project.
 Also run builds and other dependencies, including deploys if needed.

-Optionally stays running and automatically re-runs tests if their sources (or their dependencies' sources) change, with the --watch/-w flag.

 Examples:

     garden test                     # run all tests in the project